eserlxl/vglog-filter/doc/DEVELOPER_GUIDE.md

 ./vglog-filter -V
 ```

+**Note**: The version is read from multiple locations in order of preference:
+1. `./VERSION` (local development)
+2. `../VERSION` (build directory)
+3. `/usr/share/vglog-filter/VERSION` (system installation)
+4. `/usr/local/share/vglog-filter/VERSION` (local installation)

-**Note**: The version is read from `/usr/share/vglog-filter/VERSION` at runtime.
-If the file is not accessible, the version will be displayed as "unknown".
+If none of these files are accessible, the version will be displayed as "unknown".

 ### Automated Version Bumping
 The project uses GitHub Actions to automatically bump versions based on [Conventional Commits](https://www.conventionalcommits.org/):